SuperManifolds/alientube/README.md

 alientube (Alpha)
 =========

-A Chrome and Safari extension (Firefox will be supported eventually) that embeds Reddit comments, in your YouTube!
+A Chrome, Firefox and Safari extension that embeds Reddit comments, in your YouTube!

 This is a _work in progress_ and there may be issues.
 It will eventually support voting and commenting.